Cover Date: April 1934

 Dent appears to have borrowed the basic idea for this story from H. G. Wells.
 “The Food of the Gods and How it Came to Earth” was published in 1904.
 The story plays off the idea of a new compound, Herakleophorbia IV, which causes living organisms to grow to gigantic proportions.
 In Wells’ story, the first animals used for experimentation are chickens.
 Dent names his first character Bruno Hen.
 Wells’ experimental farm is tended by a married couple, the Skinners.
 Bruno Hen is a trapper or skinner of animals.
 Giants in both stories wear iron shoes.
 The giant, Caddies, is imprisoned in a chalk pit where he is condemned to work.
 Dent has the giants in his story imprison Doc Savage and his men in a deep pit.

 Another book dealing with giants is “Alice’s Adventures in Wonderland” by Lewis Carrol.
-This 1865 story details Alice’s strange adventures which also including growing to gigantic proportions.
+This 1865 story details Alice’s strange adventures which also include growing to gigantic proportions.
 A movie version was released on December 22, 1933, by Paramount Pictures.
 The movie featured many popular stars such as Gary Cooper, W. C. Fields, and Cary Grant.
 The story was also a very popular play on Broadway in 1932.

 FIRST APPEARANCE

 Potent explosive rounds come on the scene.
 Exactly how does one go about making explosive rounds for a machine pistol?
-One method that might work would be to have a binary type bullet similar to that used for chemical weapons.
+One method that might work would be to have a binary type of bullet similar to that used for chemical weapons.
 The hollow shell of the bullet would be divided into two chambers separated by a thin membrane.
 The shock from firing would break the membrane and allow the two chemicals to mix forming the explosive.
 Another method would be to have tiny wax spheres suspended in a liquid.
 The heat from firing the round would melt the wax spheres, releasing the chemicals contained therein and creating an explosive compound.

 The George Washington Bridge is mentioned.